patricknelson/the-opportunity-project/_sections/03-megi.md

     subhead: See how Syariah's snacks are made
     button: play
     video: sSIe7MOLo20
+  - header: Creating New Jobs
+    subhead: See how Syariah's snacks are made
+    button: play
+    video: iEXU0FHPEW8
   - header: Megi's Sketchbook
     subhead: See how Syariah's snacks are made
     button: slideshow